Viridia Capital

 Sam Hypothesis & Methodology

 Sam owns the astro research framework and signal definitions.
-Defines what constitutes a valid VCSE signal.
-The research paper is the canonical reference.
+Defines what constitutes a valid VCSE signal and how the signal should be interpreted in trading context.
+The research paper remains the canonical reference.

 Owner